yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-10-principle-of-relativity-and-lorentz-transformation.md

 \text{: A changing magnetic field creates an electric field (Faraday's law).}
 \end{gather*}$$
 4. $$\begin{gather*}\nabla\times{B}=\mu_0\left(J+\epsilon_0\frac{\partial E}{\partial t}\right) \\
-\text{: Electric currents and changing electric fields create magnetic fields (Ampère-Maxwell law).}
+\text{: A changing electric field and current create a magnetic field (Ampère-Maxwell law).}
 \end{gather*}$$

 Maxwell's equations successfully explained all known electrical and magnetic phenomena up to that point, predicted the existence of electromagnetic waves, and derived that the speed of electromagnetic waves in vacuum, $c$, is an invariant constant, establishing themselves as the core formulas of electromagnetism.

 ### Contradiction Between Galilean Transformation and Maxwell's Equations
-Newtonian mechanics, which utilizes the Galilean transformation, has been the foundation of physics for over 200 years, and Maxwell's equations are, as mentioned above, the core equations describing electrical and magnetic phenomena.
+Newtonian mechanics using the Galilean transformation has been the foundation of physics for over 200 years, and Maxwell's equations are, as mentioned above, the core equations describing electrical and magnetic phenomena.
 However, there is a contradiction between the two:

 - According to the principle of relativity, Maxwell's equations are expected to have the same form in all inertial frames, but when applying the Galilean transformation to convert values measured in one inertial frame to values measured in another inertial frame, Maxwell's equations take on a very different form.
 - The magnitude of the speed of light $c$ can be calculated from Maxwell's equations and is an invariant constant, but according to Newtonian mechanics and the Galilean transformation, the speed of light $c$ is measured differently in different inertial frames.

 Therefore, Maxwell's equations and the Galilean transformation are incompatible, and at least one of them had to be modified.
 This became the background for the emergence of the **Lorentz transformation**, which will be discussed later.

-## Aether Theory and the Michelson-Morley Experiment
+## Aether Theory and Michelson-Morley Experiment
-Meanwhile, in 19th-century physics, it was believed that light, like other waves such as surface waves and sound waves, was transmitted by a hypothetical medium called *aether*, and efforts were made to discover the existence of this aether.
+Meanwhile, in 19th-century physics, it was believed that light, like other waves such as surface waves and sound waves, was transmitted by a hypothetical medium called *aether*, and efforts were made to discover this aether.

-According to aether theory, even if outer space is a vacuum, it is filled with aether, so it was thought that an aether wind would be formed across the Earth due to the Earth's orbital motion, which moves at a speed of about 30km/s relative to the Sun.
+According to aether theory, even if outer space is a vacuum, it is filled with aether, so it was thought that an aether wind would be formed across the Earth due to the Earth's orbital motion at a speed of about 30km/s relative to the Sun.
 ![Aether Wind](https://upload.wikimedia.org/wikipedia/commons/f/fc/AetherWind.svg)
 > *Image source*
 > - Author: Wikimedia user [Cronholm144](https://commons.wikimedia.org/wiki/User:Cronholm144)